Best life insurance for spouses (2024)

 • Your spouse may be asked medical questions and can be denied coverage.

-Because of the connection to your employment status and other potential restrictions, it’s best to treat supplemental and voluntary spouse life insurance as complements to your existing life insurance plan.
+Because this type of insurance is contingent on your employment, it’s best to treat supplemental and voluntary spouse life insurance as complements to your existing life insurance plan.
+Ideally it won’t be the only life insurance coverage your spouse has.

 Spousal insurance rider